Bachelor of Medicine, Bachelor of Surgery: Japan

 In Japan, medical undergraduates are awarded a Bachelor of Medicine, a course of study lasting six years.
 It is awarded by 42 national, 8 public and 31 private universities.

 Jordan

 The Bachelor of Medicine and Surgery (MBBS) degree is awarded in Jordan.

 Kenya

 The national universities with medical faculties in Kenya, namely Jomo Kenyatta University of Agriculture and Technology, University of Nairobi, Aga Khan University, Moi University, Kenyatta University, Egerton University, Maseno University and Kenya Methodist University award MB ChB.

 Mount Kenya University and Egerton University also award the four-year BSc.
 Clinical Medicine degree in addition to the six-year MBChB.

-Liberia

-The AM.
-Dogliotti College of Medicine (University of Liberia) awards the MD degree.

 Libya

 There are three major public medical universities in Libya, University of Tripoli (Tripoli), University of Benghazi (formerly Garyounis) (Benghazi), and University of Alzaweyah.
 The schools award the MBBCh.

 The Libyan International Medical University is an accredited private medical university that awards an MBChB to its graduates.